krogsbell/IPTV/README.md

 # IPTV
-Kodi programs related to IPTV like GlowIPTV, PremiumIPTV, NTV.mx, ACE TV, ROQ TV, Rytec EPG download and recording.
+Kodi programs related to IPTV like Nordic Channels, GlowIPTV, PremiumIPTV, NTV.mx, ACE TV, ROQ TV, Rytec EPG download and recording.

 How to Krogsbell Addons on Kodi